Get Rewarded for Holiday Shopping

 6. Get credit-card rewards

 Earn even more when you pay with a credit card that gives you rewards you like, want and really will use.
 To earn more cash back on the things you buy most, consider the NEA Cash Rewards Card.
 You’ll earn 1% cash back on purchases everywhere, every time, 2% cash back at grocery stores and wholesale clubs and 3% cash back on gas, up to $2,500 in grocery/wholesale club/gas purchases each quarter.
-And there’s a special incentive for new account holders: You can qualify for a $150 cash rewards bonus by using your new Cash Rewards credit card to make at least $500 in purchases that post within 90 days of your account’s open date.
+And there’s a special incentive for new account holders: You can qualify for a special bonus offer by using your new Cash Rewards credit card to make at least $500 in purchases that post within 90 days of your account’s open date.

 7. Ink a rewards deal